NeuraiProject/Neurai/doc/depinreceivemsg.md

 — wrong signature, a nonce issued for other bindings, an address that lost access in between — does **not** consume it, so nobody can burn your challenge by guessing.
-The node keeps at most 4 live challenges per address (a fifth evicts the oldest) and 10 000 in total.
+The node keeps at most 4 live challenges per address (a fifth evicts the oldest) and 10 000 in total, and issues at most `-depinratelimit` (default 20) per address and minute.

+**Chained challenges.** Every authenticated reply (`depinreceivemsg`, `depinlistsections` in address mode) carries, inside its encrypted body, `next_challenge`: a fresh nonce for the same token and address, valid for `next_expires_in` seconds (300).
+Sign it for the next call exactly like one from `depinchallenge`.
+A client that keeps reading within that window calls `depinchallenge` once and never again — the effect of a session without one: every request is still individually signed, every nonce is still single-use, and nothing a proxy sees lets it act on the holder's behalf.

 On a node that holds the address's key, `depinsignchallenge "address" "token" "challenge" ("type")` produces the signature and `depindecrypt "address"